What are nickel and nickel compounds?

 Which cancers are associated with exposure to nickel and nickel compounds?

-Exposure to various nickel compounds is associated with increased risks of lung cancer and nasal cancer.
+Exposure to various nickel compounds increases the risks of lung cancer and nasal cancer.

 How can exposures be reduced?